lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

   > ls  *.o
   get-address-size.o

-In the sessions shown above, the compiler batch file successfully builds the object file.
+In the sessions shown above, the compiler batch file successfully built the object file.
 Unfortunately, this is not always the case.
 Reasons for failure fall into a few broad categories: